 How many rest days per week for cycling?

-For those preparing for an upcoming event, it’s important to aim for 1-2 long-distance rides per week to prepare for the total distance of the race.
+If you’re getting ready for a big bike race, it’s good to aim for 1-2 long-distance rides each week to get ready for the whole distance of the race.

 How many rest days per week for bodybuilding?